Common Skin Lesions & Removal Options

 Skin-Coloured Raised Moles

-Skin-coloured, raised moles that protrude from the surface of the skin may be treated with a more conservative approach using the Ellman device with electrocautery.
+Skin-coloured, raised moles that protrude from the surface of the skin may be treated with a more conservative approach using electrocautery.

 This method gently shaves and flattens the mole, offering a low-downtime option with a reduced risk of scarring, making it an attractive choice for patients seeking cosmetic improvement.
 However, this technique does not remove the deeper base of the mole, and recurrence may occur over time.